9 Facts About Quantum Computing That Will Melt Your Mind

 Quantum computers aren’t for browsing the Internet, checking email, or running standard software.

-Instead, they rely on the underpinnings of quantum mechanics, a branch of physics that’s defied conventional understanding for almost 100 years.
-It involves manipulating individual particles to solve previously unsolvable problems.
+Instead, they rely on the underpinnings of quantum mechanics, a branch of physics that’s defied conventional understanding for about 100 years, to manipulate individual particles and solve previously unsolvable problems.

 If you wanted to say that a quantum computer runs on magic, you wouldn’t be too far off.
 Science fiction daydreams like time travel and teleportation are run of the mill when we’re dealing with objects this tiny (think: smaller than an individual atom).
 The “rules” don’t apply.